Gaurav1641/Blinkit-Sales-Analysis-/README.md

 # Blinkit Interactive Dashboard

 ## Overview
 This project is an interactive data dashboard I developed as part of my data analytics journey.
-Inspired by a highly informative YouTube video from Swapnjeet S, the dashboard aims to provide actionable business insights derived from sales data.
+The dashboard aims to provide actionable business insights derived from sales data.
 The goal is to transform raw data into a dynamic, user-friendly tool that helps stakeholders make better-informed decisions.

 ## Key Highlights
 ### 📊 Key Insights